nabeky/a3_exile_lootbox/readme_en.txt

     player unusable vehicles will spawn based on quantity of each group (the vehicle is unusable since it's spawned in as SimpleObject attribute)

-[Iron Miller]
+[Iron Man]
-Iron Miller is a man of steel, he has tolerance against anything mother nature throws at him and has super health regeneration capabilities
-Even if you manage to kill him, you can't kill him enough and he will rise up from the dead again If you manage to kill him, a smoke grenade will detonate at given location Iron Miller is equipped with Prisoner Clothes, Santa Hat, a machinegun and grenades (despawns when killed) He also has bipods and scopes
+Iron Man has tolerance against anything nature throws at him and has super health regeneration capabilities Even if you manage to kill him, you can't kill him enough and he will rise up from the dead again If you manage to kill him, a smoke grenade will detonate at given location Iron Man is equipped with Prisoner Clothes, Santa Hat, a machinegun and grenades (despawns when killed) He also has bipods and scopes
-You can utilize him by specifying a static spawn location as well as spawn several of him as 1 group If Iron Miller finds a player, he will mark the players location on map If you manage to kill Iron Miller, all of his equiment despawns, as well no respect is added to player Because of above, noone will like having to deal with Iron Man.
+You can utilize him by specifying a static spawn location as well as spawn several of him as 1 group If Iron Man finds a player, he will mark the players location on map If you manage to kill Iron Man, all of his equiment despawns, as well no respect is added to player Because of above, noone will like having to deal with Iron Man.
     Technical Background:
-    Each time a damage event happens, his auto regeneration function executes Iron Miller patrols around within 300m of defined spawn point Iron Miller does not hide, he will start shooting at players as soon as he finds any Iron Miller equips below
+    Each time a damage event happens, his auto regeneration function executes Iron Man patrols around within 300m of defined spawn point Iron Man does not hide, he will start shooting at players as soon as he finds any Iron Man equips below
       MMG_01_hex_F/acc_flashlight/optic_AMS_snd/bipod_02_F_hex
-    Iron Miller function spawn can utilize the location engine
+    Iron Man function spawn can utilize the location engine

 [Traveling AI]
 This function will spawn AI which traven between towns